Freelancer Best Practices

 Using the FreeeUp Account Correctly

-As a freelancer, you have the ability to track your time for each Client using FreeeUp’s Timeclock Account.
-It is best practice to learn and become an expert at the ins and outs of the Worker Account and to use it correctly every week.
+As a freelancer, you have the ability to track your billing for each Client using FreeeUp’s Timeclock Account.
+It is best practice to learn and become an expert at the ins and outs of the freelancer Account and to use it correctly every week.

 Communicating If You Lose Internet or Power While Working With a Client